Binary lot: Even odds

-Here, there are 4 possible casts, but these yield only 3 outcomes, which have unequal odds, higher for the central outcome(s) and lower for the extreme outcomes: 2 = 25% and 1 = 50% and 0 = 25%.
+Here, there are four possible casts, but these yield only three outcomes, which have unequal odds, higher for the central outcome(s) and lower for the extreme outcomes: 2 = 25% and 1 = 50% and 0 = 25%.
 This pattern holds for all casts of undifferentiated binary lots, as shown below:

-The graphical flattening can be deceptive: using 2 lots, the central (most common) outcome is 2 times as likely as the extreme outcome.
+The graphical flattening can be deceptive: using two lots, the central (most common) outcome is twice as likely as the extreme outcome.
 But using 8 lots, the central (most common) outcome is 70 times more likely than the extreme outcome.
 Using cubic dice (or any dice with more than 2 faces) flattens this curve somewhat, making the odds more even, as shown below: